Eoinr2661/cosmotropaPublic/README.md

 I chose a Soviet theme for this app to commemorate the 50th anniversary of the Soyuz-16 flight (Dec 2, 1974).
 It marked the first example of scientific collaboration in space between the USA and USSR.

+The bold reds and yellows, and the retro-futurism of Soviet propaganda art make for a distinctive look and feel.

 I had also planned on implementing a NASA theme, allowing users to switch between between them, but time constraints didn't allow for this.

 ### 📺 Demo Video